Gua927/Gua927.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hi there, I am Tian Runze!
+I am from China **CN** and I am passionate about **Mathematics** and **AI Technologies**.
 I am an individual who enjoys experimenting, thinking, learning, and creating.

 I am currently a graduate student in the elite statistics program at the School of Statistics, Renmin University of China.
 I am also a research intern at **[GenSI Lab](https://www.gensi-thuair.com/#/portal_home)**, THU-AIR, where I work on cutting-edge generative AI research.

+Through this personal website, I document my research journey and share learning notes, hoping to record my growth in the academic world and exchange ideas with like-minded researchers.

 My research focuses on **Generative Models** with applications in natural language processing and computational biology.